MrAhile/K8s-CKA/1-Cluster/kubeadm-setup.md

 Run the above command on worker1 and worker2 to add these nodes to the cluster.

+Note: if you lost the join command you can generate a new one using: ```sudo kubeadm token create --print-join-command```

 When this is done, go back to the master node and list the cluster's nodes.
 You should now see the cluster contains 3 nodes:

 ```